chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

   appears.
 - How to automatic generate $_interval and $__rate_interval with promql `rate`?
   This parameter would automatically generated with grafana, related codes is implemented in frontend.
-I am not suore porting them to golang, or just let user to set a static value.
+I am not sure porting them to golang, or just let user to set a static value.
 - Feature request about the templating/preset of chaos experiment/schedule/workflow, contains the relation/link with panels.